 I kindly told him that I didn't ever travel with strangers and that I didn't plan my adventures so far in advance, to which he replied with at least 100 things that he didn't like about me.

 He may not have been the ideal travelling companion, after all...

 The 'one star book review'

 Man, to spend the best part of half a year writing a book and then some stranger has the audacity not to like it.
 That's totally fine, there are some people who don't even like Harry Potter.
 But when the review gets a little personal and unfair (considering the reviewer doesn't know you and is therefore making assumptions), that tickles in the wrong places.

 I did like that he did it under his own name rather than anonymously, so offered him a refund on the book.
 He refused.

 I used to be a graphic designer, but I was so bad I gave it up and skateboarded a few thousands miles.
-I was so bad that I know that I'm totally incapable of following through on what one chap suggested, which was, in his words: 'I've spent a long time studying your website and I've come to the conclusion that you've never done anything, except for making all of these adventures up on Photoshop."
+So bad at graphic design was I, that it would have been impossible to follow through on what one chap suggested, which was, in his words: 'I've spent a long time studying your website and I've come to the conclusion that you've never done anything, except for making all of these adventures up on Photoshop."

 An extra big hug for this one.

 The 'YOU'RE SO VAIN YOU PROBABLY THINK THIS CRITICISM IS ABOUT YOU'